-Clicking on the display rectangles will also select different displays on the Windows desktop.
+Clicking on the display rectangles will also select different displays on the system desktop.

-If a USB connection is made to the display (MultiSync PA Series only), the USB connection will be shown and can be selected instead of the DDC/CI connection.
+If a USB connection is made to the display (all MultiSync PA Series models, P232W, P241W, P242W, EA244UHD and EA304WMi only), the USB connection will be shown and should be selected instead of the DDC/CI connection.